Lady Liberators

-The Lady Liberators, also called the Liberators, is a superhero team appearing in American comic books published by Marvel Comics.
+The Lady Liberators, also called the Liberators, are a superhero team appearing in American comic books published by Marvel Comics.
 The original team's only appearance was in The Avengers #83 (December 1970), written by Roy Thomas, with art by John Buscema and Tom Palmer.
-The original team was a one-off group, lasting only a single issue and meant to satirize what was perceived to be extreme feminism, though it is also now seen as an early example of the Scarlet Witch as a feminist character.
+The original team was a one-off group, lasting only a single issue and meant to satirize extreme feminism, though it is also now seen as an early example of the Scarlet Witch as a feminist character.

 In 2008, the international intelligence and counter-terrorist organization S.H.I.E.L.D. recruited She-Hulk to form a team of powerful heroes to battle the Red Hulk.
 This team, consisting only of women, did not have a name in-story but was referred to by the narration and cover copy as the new Lady Liberators.